benedfit/website/jekyll/_posts/2013-06-28-phases-and-atomic-design-phase-one.md

 ---
 layout: post
-title: Phases and Atomic Design: Phase One
+title: 'Phases and Atomic Design: Phase one'
 metadescription: The initial implementation of Phases in the Atomic Design System, Pattern Lab, to show defined breakpoints and tweakpoints
 ---
 As a follow up to my recent post on [Phases (and Mesophases) - a possible addendum to Atomic Design](/2013/06/atomic-design-phases-and-mesophases) I recently released the first addition to [Brad Frost's Pattern Lab](https://github.com/bradfrost/patternlab) to allow quick switching between defined breakpoints.

 ## The first release includes:

-*   Basic feature to traverse /css/scss folder structure  and find Sass variables prefixed `$bp-`, then render as a 'Phases' tab  in the menu bar, using remainder of variable name and value for control  e.g. `$bp-small` becomes 'SMALL &gt;'; 24em.
+*   Basic feature to traverse /css/scss folder structure  and find Sass variables prefixed `$bp-`, then render as a 'Phases' tab  in the menu bar, using remainder of variable name and value for control  e.g. `$bp-small` becomes <mark>SMALL &gt; 24em</mark>.
 *   Basic support provided for detecting whether `px` or `em` value has been specified.

 ## To-do: